Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Summary conclusions

-In this work, we have studied the structural properties of the dark matter in $z\sim 1$ main sequence star-forming disc-like galaxies.
-We first mass-modelled the individual and co-added rotation curves, assuming that the baryons are distributed in the \citet{Freeman1970} disc and dark matter is modelled with the Burkert and NFW halo profiles.
-Then the mass modelling results in the Burkert and NFW cases are critically examined, interpreted, and compared with current state-of-the-art galaxy simulations.
-We found that the results obtained using the Burkert halo fits well with the observations and also mirror the simulations, see Figure~\ref{fig:IRCs}, \ref{fig:SRCs}, \ref{fig:Mdyn-Mphot-Mbulge}, \ref{fig:fdm-out-obs}, \& \ref{fig:sims}.
-Therefore, in the end, we discussed and concluded the results obtained with the Burkert halo profile, we found that:
+In this work, we have studied the structural properties of the DM in $z\sim 1$ star-forming disk-like galaxies.
+We first mass-modeled the individual and coadded rotation curves, assuming that the baryons are distributed in the \citet{Freeman1970} disk and that DM is modeled with the Burkert and NFW halo profiles.
+Then the mass modeling results in the Burkert and NFW cases were critically examined, interpreted, and compared with current state-of-the-art galaxy simulations.
+We found that the results obtained using the Burkert halo fit well with the observations and also match with the simulations (see Figure~\ref{fig:IRCs}, \ref{fig:SRCs}, \ref{fig:Mdyn-Mphot-Mbulge}, \ref{fig:fdm-out-obs}, \& \ref{fig:sims}).
+Therefore, in the rest of our paper, we solely discussed measurements obtained with the Burkert halo profile.
+We found the following:

-\begin{itemize} \item Our mass modelling approach has proven robust to disentangle the various components of RCs, and being able to determine physical properties of baryons such as scale length, stellar and bulge mass, and DM structural properties such as core density and radius, as well as the fraction of dark matter, for details see Appendix~\ref{sec:test-MM}.
+\begin{itemize} \item Our mass modeling approach has been proven to be robust to disentangle the various components of RCs, and it was able to determine the physical properties of baryons such as scale length, stellar and bulge mass, and DM structural properties such as core density and radius, as well as the fraction of DM (for details see Section~\ref{sec:results} and Appendix~\ref{sec:test-MM}).

-\item The dark matter fraction derived from the mass modelling outcomes (using Equation~\ref{eq:fdm}) agrees very well with the results of the model-independent dark matter fraction (obtained in \citealt{GS21b}).
-Moreover, it is also similar to those predicted by different simulations: EAGLE, TNG100 and TNG50.
+\item The DM fraction derived from the mass modeling outcomes (using Equation~\ref{eq:fdm}) agrees very well with the results of the halo-model independent DM fraction (obtained in \citealt{GS21b}).
+Moreover, it is also similar to those predicted by different simulations: EAGLE, TNG100, and TNG50.

-\item The results of the dark matter structural properties ($r_{_0}$ and $\rho_{_0}$) show that the dark matter cores at $z\sim 1$ are on an average a factor of 0.3 smaller and more than an order of magnitude denser than those of local star-forming galaxies.
-This suggests an expansion in the structure of DM halos over 6.5 Gyrs.
+\item The results of the DM structural properties ($r_{_0}$ and $\rho_{_0}$) show that the DM cores at $z\sim 1$ are, on average, a factor of 0.3 dex smaller and 1.5 dex denser than their local counterparts.
+This suggests an expansion in the structure of DM halos over the last 6.5 Gyrs.

 \item We also report that the expansion of DM cores is a function of circular velocity.
-The objects with higher circular velocity expand their core more than those with low velocities.
-This suggests that the circular velocity plays a crucial role in deriving the galaxy evolution.
+The objects with a higher circular velocity expand their core more than those with low velocities.
+This suggests that circular velocity plays a crucial role in driving galaxy evolution.

 \end{itemize}